 10. Drumlin Farm Camp - Lincoln and Sudbury

 Mass Audubon’s Drumlin Farm Camp has two locations for preschoolers in Lincoln and Sudbury for kids ages 4 to 18 years old.
-Pre-k'ers can enroll in a half- or full-day two-week program exploring the farm and sanctuary, playing nature games, and enjoying crafts in Lincoln.
+Pre-k'ers can enroll in a half- or full-day two-week program exploring the farm with resident animals, sanctuary, playing nature games, and enjoying crafts in Lincoln.
 In Sudbury, campers can enjoy three-day camps focused on animal life.

 Designed for children from ages 3 to 12, this camp provides both indoor and outdoor activities as well as field trips.
 Full day camp is offered with academic enrichment and with drop offs available as early as 7:30am.
 Rounding out the offerings are weekly themes and swimming for campers.